RMS Empress of France (1928): Troopship

 Duchess of Bedford may best be known for her role in Operation Torch, where, along with HMS Warwick Castle, she carried troops of the 16th Infantry Regiment, 1st Division, United States from Greenock stopping briefly in Glasgow, Scotland, to Arzew, Algeria where she landed said troops on 8 November 1942 to facilitate the United States' first involvement in the theater and the overall invasion of Axis-held North Africa.

 After Allied forces successfully drove remaining German and Italian forces from North Africa, she again served, landing troops at Avola in the Invasion of Sicily, and again, with the invasion of the Italian mainland at Salerno.

-Regarding her involvement in the Allied invasion of Sicily in 1943:
+In June 1944, she arrived at Lagos and transported the 10th Battalion, Nigeria Regiment to India to join the 82nd (West Africa) Division in the Burma Campaign.

 Empress of France

 War losses reduced the Canadian Pacific fleet considerably and only the Liverpool-Montreal route was reopened post war.
 The two surviving Cabin class Duchesses were upgraded to "Empress" status with much reduced passenger numbers (400 1st, 300 tourist, down from the pre-war three class capacity of 1,570).
 On 3 March 1947, Duchess of Bedford arrived at the Govan yard of the Fairfield Shipbuilding and Engineering Company for her overhaul and refit, during the course of which (in October 1947) she was renamed Empress of France.
 Preliminary plans to name the ship Empress of India were laid aside when India's independence was declared in August 1947.
 She re-entered service from Liverpool to Montreal on 1 September 1948.

 In a 1958/1959 refit, her funnel tops were streamlined and her accommodation was revised to 218 1st class and 482 tourist.
 The ship was taken out of service in 1960; and she was broken up at Newport in late December of the same year.